What is notifiable work?

 Auditing of notifiable work

-To ensure the health and safety of the community, the QBCC and local governments conduct routine audits of notifiable work to verify it complies with the plumbing codes and standards.
+To ensure the health and safety of the community, the QBCC and local governments conduct routine audits of notifiable work to verify it complies with the relevant codes and standards.

 Learn more about when you might get audited, how these audits are conducted and what happens if you are audited.